-It is thus no surprise that Cycles Devinci chose Saint-Urbain-de-Charlevoix, in the heart of this prolific crater, to host the very first Grinduro Canada.
+It is thus no surprise that we chose Saint-Urbain-de-Charlevoix, to host such a wild event as Grinduro Canada.
 But what exactly is a Grinduro?
 It’s a combo of a gravel grinder road race and an enduro: one long loop on all kinds of terrain, where finishing times aren’t based on overall loop time, but four timed segments.

 *The results combine FQSC associated and non associated riders

-The beautiful region of Charlevoix will host the very first Grinduro Canada.
+The beautiful region of Charlevoix is the host of Grinduro Canada.
 Stretching along the Du Gouffre River, nestled at the foot of the bare mountains that guard the perimeter of the crater and surrounded by vertiginous ramparts, the picturesque village of Saint-Urbain will be the central hub of this crazy event.
 This small municipality, located just north of Baie-Saint-Paul, is the gateway to the Charlevoix hinterland and the Parc national des Grands-Jardins, a unique natural setting with magnificent landscapes.

 Entrance, parking and camping for event